nextcloud/llm/README.md

 Learn more about the Nextcloud Ethical AI Rating [in our blog](https://nextcloud.com/blog/nextcloud-ethical-ai-rating/).

 ## Install

+Make sure to have the submodules checked out:

+	git submodule update --init

 Place this app in **nextcloud/apps/**

 ## Building the app